bbauska/JS-Eloquent/README.md

 contain empty space, and another data structure is used to track the position of such moving elements.

-We'll support two other kinds of moving lava: the pipe character (\|) for vertically moving blobs, and v for *dripping* lava---vertically moving lava that doesn't bounce back and forth but only moves down, jumping back to its start position when it hits the floor.
+We'll support two other kinds of moving lava: the pipe character (&vert;) for vertically moving blobs, and v for *dripping* lava---vertically moving lava that doesn't bounce back and forth but only moves down, jumping back to its start position when it hits the floor.